 The only thing that would have made this better is if it was this pie filling with the crust and the meringue topping from Skipper’s Dockside on Key Largo.
 Whoops!
 Ignore that statement and keep reading through more top key lime pie picks in the Florida Keys!

-Key Lime Pie and Cocktails at Angler and Ale at Hawk's Cay, Duck Key
+Key Lime Pie and Cocktails at Angler and Ale at Hawks Cay Resort, Duck Key

-After 21 meals in the Florida Keys, Angler and Ale was our favorite dinner of all.
+After 21 meals in the Florida Keys, Angler and Ale at the Hawks Cay Resort was our favorite dinner of all.
 The meal itself was delicious (fish tacos, burrata...), but the key lime offerings were amazing.